-Always observe all laws governing snowmobile operation and speed limits.
+Always observe all state and local laws governing snowmobile operation and speed limits.
 Always be alert and pay attention to the trail ahead.
-Multiplying speed (MPH) by 1.5 will equal the approximate number of feet per second your machine travels.
-If your speed is 40 MPH, your machine is traveling about 60 feet per second.
-If you look back for only two seconds, your machine will travel about 120 feet.
-If your speed is 60 MPH, your machine will travel about 180 feet in two seconds.
+If your speed is 40 MPH (64 km/h), your snowmobile is traveling about 60 feet (18 m) per second.
+If you look back for only two seconds, your snowmobile will travel about 120 feet (36 m).
+If your speed is 60 MPH (96 km/h), your snowmobile will travel about 180 feet (55 m) in two seconds.